recurmj/recur-standard/README.md

 ## Stewardship

-This repository is maintained by **Recur Labs** as the canonical reference for the permissioned-pull standard (RIP-001).
+This repository is maintained by **Recur Labs** as the canonical reference for the permissioned-pull standard.
 Recur Labs invites implementation feedback, formal audits, and ecosystem integrations.
 All text and code are © 2025 M J / Recur Labs under the Apache 2.0 License.